CribberSix/pygame-markdown/README.md

 md.set_markdown(mdfile_path)
 ```

-- `mdfile_path` - the path of the markdown file which will be displayed
+- `mdfile_path` - the local path of the markdown file which will be displayed

 ##### 3. Display
 To display the content of the markdown file on a surface in a specific location use the method: